 'An astonishing forthright biography from one of the last Thomas Coram foundlings.
 Gordon's life, a resounding success story, is a very good read indeed; the book is difficult to put down' - Loulou Brown, Editor

-A newly-published, much-anticipated book which explores the tokens in the Foundling Hospital collection.
+This best-selling book, explores the tokens in the Foundling Hospital collection.
 Tokens were left as identifiers - they were not gifts for the children, keepsakes or love tokens, as has often been stated.
 They were official 'documents' - easily recognisable items that could be used to prove the identity of an infant if the parent or parents found themselves in circumstances to take it back.

 Set in eighteenth century England, the award winning Coram Boy charts the lives of several fortunate and unfortunate young people of the day, whose stories become linked to the Foundling Hospital.